Graduate Application Procedures

 Department of History Requirements

-Graduate Studies Coordinator: Submit the following electronically to the Graduate Studies Coordinator in the Department of History: email@example.com
+Graduate Studies Coordinator: Submit the following documents with your online application, or e-mail them to the Graduate Studies Coordinator in the Department of History, Ashley Bowerman at email@example.com.

 Personal Statement: Provide statement of your academic and professional goals.
 Include information concerning your interest in and motivations for graduate work and your career.
 In your statement, .you may wish to include autobiographical or personal data that may be helpful to the Graduate Studies Committee in considering your application; however, be sure to address all of the following issues: (Typically 3 pages; maximum, 5 pages)